yasharma/express-node-docker/README.md

  ```
 Now whenever you change any file nodemon restart the server and changes will reflect on page refresh
 Note: Make your while developing you're following [Best Practices](https://github.com/i0natan/nodebestpractices#1-project-structure-practices)
+Dockerfile using LTS version of node alpine linux and latest version of mongoDB